 (3) In the absence of the Chancellor and Pro-Chancellor the members of the Senate present, and in the absence of the Warden the members of Convocation present, shall elect a chairman of the meeting.

 24A.
-Disclosure of interests
+Disclosure of interests (Sch.
+1 Div.
+2)

 Schedule 1 Division 2 has effect.